cisagov/manage.get.gov/docs/django-admin/roles.md

 2. On that `Users` table note that the `GROUP` column should be blank for them as they have no special permissions yet.
 3. Click on their username, then scroll down to the `Permissions` section.
 4. Under `Permissions`, see the `Groups` table which has a column for `Available groups` and `Chosen groups`.
 Select the permission you want from the `Available groups` column and click the right arrow to move it to the  `Chosen groups`.
 Note, if you want this user to be an analyst select `cisa_analysts_group`, otherwise select the `full_access_group`.
-5. After clicking the right arrow in the previous step, scroll down and click `Save`
+5. (Optional) If the user needs access to django admin (such as an analyst), then you will also need to make sure "Staff Status" is checked.
+This can be found in the same `Permissions` section right below the checkbox for `Active`.
+6. Click `Save` to apply all changes

 ## Removing a user group permission via django-admin